eslint/eslint/docs/src/extend/languages.md

 * `text` - the text of the source code.
 * `getLoc(nodeOrToken)` - a method that returns the location of a given node or token.
 This must match the `loc` structure that ESTree uses.
 * `getRange(nodeOrToken)` - a method that returns the range of a given node or token.
 This must return an array where the first item is the start index and the second is the end index.
-* `traverse()` - a method that returns an iterator for traversing the AST or CST.
+* `traverse()` - a method that returns an iterable for traversing the AST or CST.
 The iterator must return objects that implement either `VisitTraversalStep` or `CallTraversalStep` from `@eslint/core`.

 The following optional members allow you to customize how ESLint interacts with the object: